 The offices, themselves, were threadbare and sad-looking, the sinks and toilets were dirty, but the space was large and adequate for what we needed.
 If there was any downside to the new location, it had less to do with the working conditions and more with our reputations.
 The Post’s ambitions, in those early days at least, went well beyond simply informing our English-language readers about political and economic events.
 We wanted to set an example of unbiased, Western-style reporting for our Czech readers to see.
 An important part of that effort was to avoid the appearance of any affiliation with a particular party or ideology.
 I’m reasonably certain no one ever mistakenly thought we were somehow aligned with the communists, but as more and more political parties emerged, and Czechs leaped to take opposing sides, we found it increasingly difficult to negotiate the country’s ever-widening ideological terrain.

-The first big test of our objectivity came when the paper was just four days old, and like the rest of the country, the issue nearly ripped us apart as well.
+The first big test of our objectivity came when the paper was just four days old, and like the rest of the country, the issue nearly ripped us apart.
 On October 4, 1991, Czechoslovakia’s parliament, the Federal Assembly, passed a controversial “lustration” law that was intended to prevent former communists, members of the secret police, and conscious collaborators from holding key posts in the government, education and judiciary for a period of five years.
 The law enjoyed broad support among the public and was widely viewed as a necessary step in preventing members of the old communist regime from abusing their former positions.
 At the same time, the bill raised serious legal and human-rights concerns and risked giving inordinate amounts of power to those groups and individuals who held the secret lists of possible collaborators.
 The mood was akin to a witch-hunt; a mere wisp that someone had cooperated with the secret police was enough to ruin his or her reputation.
 Klaus’s new Civic Democratic Party supported the law, while leaders of the more liberal and left-wing parties were opposed.

 Despite our best intentions to remain objective, the Post was rapidly drawn into the center of the lustration controversy One of our own correspondents, a Czech parliamentary deputy named Jan Kavan, who wrote the paper’s weekly “Inside Parliament” column, stood accused by a government commission of being one of several deputies who had collaborated in the past with elements of the secret police.
 Kavan had spent decades living in the UK and was well-known at the time as the editor of a respected samizdat publisher, Palach Press.
 Though he strongly denied the allegations, he quickly emerged as one of the country’s most-divisive figures.
 (Kavan was later exonerated of the charges and went on to serve in both the Czech Senate and Chamber of Deputies.
 He also served as Czech foreign minister, from 1998-2002.)

-The new law not only placed our correspondent in a difficult situation, but also created a deep divide between the Post’s main editors, including myself, and the paper’s Editor-in-Chief, Alan Levy.
-We editors favored covering the lustration story straight down the middle and trying to keep the newspaper itself completely out of the controversy.
-Alan, on the other hand, wanted to use his prominent weekly “Prague Profile” column as a platform to defend Kavan and take a moral stand against the law’s perceived inequities.
+The new law not only placed our correspondent in a difficult situation, but created a deep divide between the Post’s main editors, including myself, and the paper’s Editor-in-Chief, Alan Levy.
+We editors favored covering the lustration story straight down the middle and keeping the newspaper itself completely out of the controversy.
+Alan, on the other hand, wanted to use his prominent weekly “Prague Profile” column in the paper as a platform to defend Kavan and take a moral stand against the law’s perceived inequities.
 Amid vague threats on all sides to resign, Alan eventually got his way.
 In the column, which appeared in just the Post’s second edition, on October 8, 1991, Alan likened the law to something that could have come out of the former communist government itself, which never honored international norms like due process and “innocent until proven guilty.”
 Alan ended the column by saying that Kavan was a “correspondent who can be trusted.”

 The profile was courageous, and Alan’s instincts in the end proved correct, but it was also reckless.
 In a society that was becoming more polarized by the day, Alan’s column angered readers who had supported the screening law.
-Many Czechs failed to notice the fine distinction between what had been an editor’s personal defense of a correspondent and the paper’s broader, more-balanced position with respect to the law itself.
+Many Czechs failed to notice the fine distinction between what had been Alan’s personal defense of a correspondent and the paper’s broader, more-balanced position with respect to the law itself.
 To this day, I remain torn.
 I had only interacted occasionally with Kavan myself and didn’t know him well.
 Like most of my colleagues, I found him to be aloof and moody.
 In fairness, though, we all sympathized with his plight.

 A couple months later, I personally experienced some of the fallout from Alan’s column at a Christmas party held by Klaus’s Civic Democratic Party.
 When I had first started at the Post, I hoped to take advantage of my earlier professional contacts at Business International to report on stories that Prognosis couldn’t get and maybe even occasionally scoop the Czech press.
 Some of those contacts had by then joined Klaus’s party.
-I thought the Christmas bash might offer a chance to reconnect with those sources and perhaps even develop a professional relationship with the finance minister himself.
-I admired Klaus at the time and hoped we might find common interests.
+I thought the Christmas bash might offer a chance to reconnect with those sources and perhaps even develop a professional relationship with Klaus himself.
+I admired the man at the time and hoped we might find common interests.
 I soon discovered the feeling wasn’t at all mutual.

 As of this writing, the paper’s original stories from the 1990s have not yet been fully digitized and remain unavailable through an internet search.
 That lamentable state of affairs may change soon.
 Click here to learn about efforts to scan and upload the paper's archives.
 In the meantime, print copies of all editions are available for researchers and public viewing at the Blue Owl Bohemia library in Loužnice, Czech Republic.

-(Take me to part two).
+(Take me to Part Two).